 Alice C. Linsley

 The Upper Nile was extremely fertile and had a more diversified population than the Lower Nile region.
-It was governed by kingdom-building rulers, such as Menés, who is believed to have united the peoples of the Upper and Lower Nile Valley.
-If this is so, he was indeed a magnificent ruler, for his kingdom would have stretched from Abydos to the Mediterranean.
+It was governed by kingdom-building rulers, such as Menés, who is believed to have been the first to unite the peoples of the Upper and Lower Nile Valley.
+If this is so, his kingdom would have stretched from Abydos to the Mediterranean.

 Whether Menes was Narmer or Ahauiti, his unification of the Upper and Lower Nile established him as the founder of a new House/Dynasty.
 This remained the case even after Mentuhotep II reunited Egypt after the 1st Intermediate Period.
 Instead of being recognized as the founder of a new House, Mentuhotep II was considered a ruler of the 11th Dynasty.